ALRW/dayAsADev/tasks/task6.md

 });
 ```

 The above code works and fulfils our user stories.
 We now have a nice working website and our client should be mightily pleased but should we?

-Looking at the above code can you see any issues?
-Take a moment to think about what might be bad practice about the solution we've just implemented remember what we've said about removing repetition.
-Take a few minutes to grab a piece of paper and in english describe how you think you could acomplish this problem differently.
+> Looking at the above code can you see any issues?
+Take a moment to think about what might be bad practice about the solution we've just implemented.
+Remember what we've said about removing repetition.
+Take a few minutes to grab a piece of paper and in english describe how you think you could improve on this solution.

 [Return to Previous Section](../courseSections/section11.md) | [Continue to next section](../courseSections/section12.md)